OctopusDeploy/blog/blog/2017-04/octopus-april-release.md

 ## PowerShell debugging support

 If you've ever written a Step Template or Script Step for Octopus that was more than a few lines long, I'm sure you've run into issues where you've had to tweak things and re-run until you've made it work the way you want.
 Maybe you've even resorted to `write-host` based debugging.
 Well, now you can use a fully fledged debugger (such as PowerShell ISE) with your PowerShell scripts to debug issues.
 You can even debug remotely via PSRemoting!
-Take a look at our [guide to remote debugging](https://octopus.com/docs/guides/debugging-powershell-scripts) or our [documentation](https://octopus.com/docs/deploying-applications/custom-scripts/debugging-powershell-scripts) to get started.
+Take a look at our [documentation](https://octopus.com/docs/deployments/custom-scripts/debugging-powershell-scripts) to get started.

 ## Performance improvements